-Operating within such a niche area of industry can often present challenges across competition and differentiation but the icebreaker and shipbuilding specialist, Arctech Helsinki’s reputation and pedigree has ensured that it remains the frontrunner in a sector currently booming.
+Operating within such a niche area of industry can often present challenges across competition and differentiation but the icebreaker and shipbuilding specialist, The reputation and pedigree of Arctech Helsinki has ensured that it remains the frontrunner in a sector currently booming.

 Initiating as a joint venture between STX Finland Oy and United Shipbuilding Corporation, the concept surrounded establishing a Company that could respond to the crowning demand for icebreaking capacity in the Arctic region; a narrow business segment decided upon as a consequence of Helsinki shipyard’s century of tradition in the icebreaker business previously.